Actindo-AG/Documentation/EDI/Overview/04_TipsTricks.md

 ## Tips for preparation in advance

+- A lot of internet providers give information on EDIFACT.
+For a first impression we can recommend the https://www.truugo.com/edifact/ website that provides you with a very structured illustration of the EDIFACT messages in their different versions.

 - Ask your business partner for the EDIFACT message specification resp. the message implementation guide.
 Specifications of some big players are also available as download versions on the internet.

-- Check this specification for the fields, that the user has defined as required and ensure that you have this data available.
+- Check this specification for the segments, that the user has defined as required and ensure that you have this data available.
+    Note the following:
-    Note, some segments are mandatory only in case if the overlying optional segment is to be filled.
+    - Some segments are mandatory (M) only in case if the overlying optional segment is to be filled.
 See the example:

     ![Mandatory segments](../../Assets/Screenshots/EDI/Overview/OptionalSegment.png "[Mandatory segments]")

-- A lot of internet providers give information on EDIFACT.
-For a first impression we can recommend the https://www.truugo.com/edifact/ website that provides you with a very structured illustration of the EDIFACT messages in their different versions.
+    - Some segments are required (R), even if it is not mandatory in the EDIFACT message definition.
+Depending on the user, there are deviations from the standard.
+These are then usually indicated with **R** in contrast to the mandatory segments **M** in the EDIFACT standard.

 - Ask your business partner for the connection details that specify how the data are to be transferred.